sebastienpig/TrafficSignClassifier/README.md

 <pre>
 Training...

-EPOCH 1 : Accuracy on validation data = 0.219
+EPOCH 1 : Accuracy on validation data = 0.359
-time from start: 34.302
+time from start: 40.207
-EPOCH 2 : Accuracy on validation data = 0.451
+EPOCH 2 : Accuracy on validation data = 0.634
-time from start: 68.134
+time from start: 78.786
-EPOCH 3 : Accuracy on validation data = 0.545
+EPOCH 3 : Accuracy on validation data = 0.569
-time from start: 101.895
+time from start: 115.957
-EPOCH 4 : Accuracy on validation data = 0.749
+EPOCH 4 : Accuracy on validation data = 0.828
-time from start: 138.296
+time from start: 153.230
-EPOCH 5 : Accuracy on validation data = 0.793
+EPOCH 5 : Accuracy on validation data = 0.820
-time from start: 173.591
+time from start: 190.558
-EPOCH 6 : Accuracy on validation data = 0.804
+EPOCH 6 : Accuracy on validation data = 0.864
-time from start: 208.587
+time from start: 233.321
-EPOCH 7 : Accuracy on validation data = 0.871
+EPOCH 7 : Accuracy on validation data = 0.916
-time from start: 244.013
+time from start: 275.232
-EPOCH 8 : Accuracy on validation data = 0.867
+EPOCH 8 : Accuracy on validation data = 0.855
-time from start: 282.842
+time from start: 312.752
-EPOCH 9 : Accuracy on validation data = 0.864
+EPOCH 9 : Accuracy on validation data = 0.887
-time from start: 319.547
+time from start: 351.308
-EPOCH 10 : Accuracy on validation data = 0.870
+EPOCH 10 : Accuracy on validation data = 0.928
-time from start: 354.816
+time from start: 388.755
-EPOCH 11 : Accuracy on validation data = 0.922
+EPOCH 11 : Accuracy on validation data = 0.921
-time from start: 391.457
+time from start: 426.550
-EPOCH 12 : Accuracy on validation data = 0.933
+EPOCH 12 : Accuracy on validation data = 0.932
-time from start: 425.398
+time from start: 464.664
+Model saved
 </pre>

-<b> Validation Set showed a 93.3% accuracy </b><br>
+<b> Validation Set showed a 93.2% accuracy </b><br>
-<b> Test Set showed a 85.3% accuracy </b><br>
+<b> Test Set showed a 85.1% accuracy </b><br>

 <h2> Validation on images extracted from Internet </h2>